amanhigh/go-fun/components/operator/README.md

 Project can be run in following ways

 ### Testing
-Run `make test` to run tests.
-This will interally run generate and manifest targets as well.
+* Without Cluster - `make test` (*This will interally run generate and manifest targets as well.*)
+* With Cluster - `export USE_EXISTING_CLUSTER=true && ginkgo .` <br/>
+[Requires Running Minikube Cluster with Context Set.
+Test should be run from Test Suit Directory] <br/>
+This Includes extra tests which can't run on envtest as it simulates limited K8 Functions.

 ### Outside Cluster
 Run `make install run` to run without cluster.